yysun/apprun/README.md

   * avoid having business logic locked down by framework
   * use with other framework/libraries freely

 AppRun is intended to be such a framework.

-Its use of the [event publication and subscription pattern](docs/event-pubsub.md) at the core makes AppRun different to other frameworks.
+Its use of the [event publication and subscription pattern](docs/event-pubsub.md) makes AppRun elegant and different to other frameworks.

+In the [Demo App](https://yysun.github.io/apprun/) built with AppRun,

+* The [Todo](https://yysun.github.io/apprun/#todo) component was written 90 in lines.
+* The [Hacker News](https://yysun.github.io/apprun/#hacker-news) component was written in 210 line.

 ## Quick Start